+'''

 [node"username password"::]directory

+'''

-To open a connection first, use the node "username password":: part of the format.
+To open a connection first, use the node"username password":: part of the format.
 This syntax is optional.
 The directory part of the format is any valid directory specification.
 Enclose it in quotes if it contains special characters or embedded spaces, or is case-sensitive.
 (You can also use the [directory] format, as in [-], if the remote host is an OpenVMS system.)
 If directory is omitted:

-- With SET DEFAULT or SET DEFAULT /REMOTE, Client-FTP sets the default directory to the parent of the current directory on the remote host. - With SET DEFAULT /LOCAL, Client-FTP sets the local default directory to your login directory defined by the SYS\$LOGIN logical.
+• With SET DEFAULT or SET DEFAULT /REMOTE, the FTP client sets the default directory to the parent of the current directory on the remote host.

+• With SET DEFAULT /LOCAL, the FTP client sets the local default directory to your login directory defined by the SYS\$LOGIN logical.